INFORMED CONSENT FOR WEIGHT MANAGEMENT

-Anti-obesity medications, such as phentermine, have package labeling which recommends the use the use of the medication for obese individuals, for time periods of up to 12 weeks, and at the dosage indicated in the labeling.
-Recently, the Obesity Medicine Association has issued position papers advocating for the longer term (> 12 weeks) use of phentermine as the risk/benefit analysis appears to favor the longer-term usage. ‡, i, iv
+Anti-obesity medications, such as phentermine, have package labeling which recommends the use of the medication for obese individuals, for time periods of up to 12 weeks, and at the dosage indicated in the labeling.
+Recently, the Obesity Medicine Association has issued position papers advocating for the longer-term (> 12 weeks) use of phentermine as the risk/benefit analysis appears to favor the longer-term usage. ‡, i, iv

 Guidelines for Anorectic Usage:

-We adhere to guidelines for anorectic usage as stated by a variety of organizations such as the Obesity Medicine Association (OMA), The Obesity Society (TOS) and World Obesity Federation.
+We adhere to guidelines for anorectic usage as stated by a variety of organizations such as the Obesity Medicine Association (OMA), The Obesity Society (TOS), and the World Obesity Federation.
 Pharmacotherapy generally is used as an adjunct to behavioral modification to reduce food intake and increase physical activity.
-Pharmacotherapy is indicated for the purpose of treating the disease of obesity which has a variety of definitions, preventing the relapse of obesity and to treat and lessen the risk of complications of weight related conditions.
+Pharmacotherapy is indicated for the purpose of treating the disease of obesity which has a variety of definitions, preventing the relapse of obesity and to treat and lessen the risk of complications of weight-related conditions.
 Indications for initiation and continuation of anorectics include:

 ☐ BMI > 30 (Caucasians) and > 27 in certain ethnic populations in normal healthy individuals*, iii